AdobeDocs/analytics-1.4-apis/src/pages/guides/admin-api/data_types/r_custom_calendar_type_enum.md

 An enumerated list of custom calendar types.

-The enumerated type includes the following elements of type `xsd:string`.
+The enumerated type includes the following elements of type `string`.

 - gregorian
 - 4-5-4-retail